qgis/QGIS-Documentation/source/working/working_with_vector.rst

 =======

-|qg| supports various capabilities for :index:`editing` OGR, PostGIS and
+|qg| supports various capabilities for :index:'editing' OGR, PostGIS and
 Spatialite vector layers. **Note** - the procedure for editing GRASS layers is different - see Section :ref:`grass_digitizing` for details.